 Acute treatment services are also equipped to medical conditions and complications that aren’t directly related to withdrawal.
 Active addiction is closely tied to medical issues like infectious diseases like HIV and hepatitis.
 Intoxication can also lead to accidents and injuries.
 However, acute treatment can also address unrelated medical issues.
-The goal of treatment is to help you achieve long-lasting recovery.
+The goal of this is to help you achieve long-lasting recovery.
 To be effective, treatment must answer all needs in order of their urgency.
 Pressing medical complications need to be addressed as soon as you enter a treatment program and acute treatment services can help.

-Our treatment specialists are available to help 24-7!
+Our specialists are available to help 24-7!

-Our treatment specialists are available to help 24-7!
+Our specialists are available to help 24-7!

-How Acute Treatment Services Work
+How Services Work

-Acute treatment services are a holistic, medically managed level of care addiction treatment; it will start with a comprehensive initial assessment.
+These services are a holistic, medically managed level of care addiction treatment; it will start with a comprehensive initial assessment.
 This assessment will include reviewing medical history, a mental health evaluation, and a social evaluation.
 Once you are stabilized and able to sit down with a clinician, you may go through a biopsychosocial evaluation, which is an in-depth look at your biological, psychological, and sociological needs with a licensed therapist.
-This will help build a foundation of knowledge that allows your therapist to help you form the best treatment plan for your individual needs.
+This will help build a foundation of knowledge that allows your therapist to help you form the best plan for your individual needs.

 Acute treatment may also involve medications that help alleviate symptoms, avoid dangerous complications, and help you begin your recovery.
 Overall wellness is a top priority and whole-body healing is emphasized.
 Depending on your needs, you may be placed on short-term medications to help you get through the detox process to abstinence.